javitocor/MasterChess-RoR-Capstone-Project/README.md

 # Masterchess - RoR Capstone Project

-> This project it was built on top of my knowledge of RoR.
+> This project was built on top of my knowledge of RoR.

 ![screenshot](/app/assets/images/screenshot1.png) ![screenshot](/app/assets/images/screenshot2.png)

 ## What it does

-Its a social media app similar to Twitter but focus in chess players.
+Its a social media app similar to Twitter but focus on chess players.

 *As a guest user:*

-- You will be able to create account/log in.
+- You will be able to create an account/log in.
 - You can see only “Sign in” and “Sign out” page.

 *As a logged-in user:*